wp-plugins/google-analytics-top-posts-widget/readme.txt

 * Pageviews: Show pages with at least __ number of page views
 * Number: Number of pages to show in the list
-* YShowhome: Will remove home page from list: (usually "yoursite.com" is the highest viewed page)
+* Showhome: Will remove home page from list: (usually "yoursite.com" is the highest viewed page)
 * yy, mm, dd: Selects the earliest date you would like analytics to pull from

 All of the widget options are exactly that.. optional.
 If you don't include them it will pick some defaults.